Search

 *photo link*

-Floor back extensions, or cobra stretches, are great at helping loosen the spine and improve lower back pain.
+Floor back extensions, or cobra stretches, are great at helping loosen the spine and lower back.
 Interestingly enough, they also help improve digestion, blood circulation, and can reduce fatigue and stress.
 Kross highly suggests adding this stretch to your work-from-home routine for improved spine mobility.

 How to do it: Lay face down on the floor with hands on either side of your shoulders.
 Press up and off the floor so your arms fully extend while your shins and feet rest flat on the ground.
 Hold this position for 30 seconds to 1 minute and repeat three times.